 - 1. Insert the Recovery CD into the CD-ROM drive. - 2.
 From Control Panel, double-click Display, then click Settings. - 3.
 Click Display Type, then click Change. - 4.
 Click Have Disk in the Change Display window. - 5.
 Type the CD-ROM drive letter followed by \Omnibook\Drivers\Nt40\Video, then click OK. - For example: D:\Omnibook\Drivers\Nt40\Video. - 6.
-Select the NeoMagic MagicGraph 128XD, then click OK. - 7.
+Select the ATI 3D Rage LT PRO, then click OK. - 7.
 Click Yes to proceed. - 8.
-Click OK to accept the installed driver. - 9.
+Click OK to accept that the driver was installed correctly. - 9.
 Click Close in the Display Type window.
 (The new driver will not take effect until after Windows NT has restarted.) - 10.
 Click Close in the Display Properties window. - 11.
-Click Yes to restart the computer (If you need to install other components, do not restart at this time). - 12.
+Click Yes to restart the computer.
+(If you need to install other components, do not restart at this time.) - 12.
 When Windows NT restarts, it displays a message that a new graphics driver has been installed.
 When you see this message, click OK. - 13.
 Select the following resolution, click Test, click OK. - 1024x768 - 14.
 If the graphic is correctly displayed, click Yes, otherwise click No and change the setting. - 15.
 Click OK.